EQUIPP® FAQ

 - What is the performance score?

-- The performance scores represent the percentage of patients that are meeting the intent of the measure.
-Therefore, for adherence measures, scores represent the percentage of patients at the pharmacy or across the pharmacy organization that are adherent.
+- The performance scores represent the percentage of patients who are meeting the intent of the measure.
+Therefore, for adherence measures, scores represent the percentage of patients at the pharmacy or across the pharmacy organization who are adherent.
 Performance measures hosted within EQUIPP® are calculated using claims data that has been adjudicated to a health plan or pharmacy benefit manager that partners with EQUIPP®.

 - How are the "goals" determined for each performance measure?

-- EQUIPP® provides a dynamic goal setting feature that is a robust option for setting goals for your organization.
-Users can select a goal set from the list in the drop down menu in the upper left hand corner of the dashboard.
+- Users can select a goal set from the list in the drop-down menu in the upper left-hand corner of the dashboard.
 These thresholds are updated as the Centers for Medicare & Medicaid (CMS) update their information.
-A Default goal set is also available, which is typically based off of the Medicare Star Ratings 5-star threshold.
+A Default goal set is also available, which is typically based on the Medicare Star Ratings 5-star threshold.
 EQUIPP® populates goals based on past performance for measures not in the Medicare Star Ratings program.

 - The Top 20% goal shows the percentage needed to be among the top performers across EQUIPP®.
 This is determined by evaluating the performance score of more than 60,000 pharmacies that have at least ten (10) patients for the measure during the measurement period.
 It is updated every month along with the latest EQUIPP® refresh.
 The Top 20% goal is typically higher than the CMS 5-Star goal and the highest program goal found in EQUIPP®'s QIP Table.
-You may notice two different Top 20% goals in the goal set drop down, 6-month and year-to-date (YTD).
-Top 20% goals differ between 6 month trend and YTD because a different set of data is being used.
+You may notice two different Top 20% goals in the goal set drop-down, 6-month and year-to-date (YTD).
+The Top 20% goals differ between the 6-month trend and YTD because a different set of data is being used.

-- What is the Organization Average and State Average?
+- What are the Organization and State Averages?

-- The Performance measure page can be found after clicking on any measure name.
-This page provides measure details such as benchmarks, run chart, insurance mix and QIP details.
+- The Measure Performance page can be found after clicking on any measure name.
+This page provides measure details such as benchmarks, run charts, insurance mix, and QIP details.

-- Why do we have 3 different measurement periods (seen as “View As” in EQUIPP®) and which should I focus on?
+- Why do we have 2 different measurement periods and which should I focus on?

-- The 6-Month measurement represents a rolling period to provide a consistent window to assess performance and determine how activities or new strategies for improvement are impacting scores.
-The longer the measurement period, the longer it takes to pick up on changes in performance.
-Therefore EQUIPP® defaults to display this measurement period upon log-in.
+- The 6-month measurement represents a rolling period to provide a consistent window to assess performance and determine how activities or new strategies for improvement are impacting scores

 - What is the My Programs tab?